The Banjo Lesson

+The painting refuted widely held stereotypes held by white people in the United States in the 1890s, by presenting African Americans outside of those stereotypes.
+There was no caricature, no expectation that the subjects were trying to entertain, no hint that the people in the painting were dangerous, or fawning or lacking intelligence.
+This was radical for the era.

+Tanner's background

 Tanner was born in Pittsburgh in 1859 and grew up in Philadelphia.
-His mother was born as a slave in Virginia and escaped through the Underground Railroad; his father was a free-born black minister in the African Methodist Episcopal Church and became a bishop in 1888.
+His mother may have been born a slave in Virginia; his father was a free-born black minister in the African Methodist Episcopal Church and became a bishop in 1888.
 After studying with Thomas Eakins at the Pennsylvania Academy of the Fine Arts from 1879, where he was one of its first black students, Tanner ran a photography business in Atlanta, Georgia, from 1889, and taught drawing at Clark College.
 His business was not a success, and he left to study in Rome in 1891, sponsored by Bishop Joseph Crane Hartzell of the (white) Methodist Episcopal Church.

-Tanner settled in Paris, where he studied at the Académie Julian from 1891, studying with Jean-Léon Gérôme, Jean-Joseph Benjamin-Constant and Jean-Paul Laurens.
+Tanner settled in Paris, where he studied at the Académie Julian from 1891, studying with Jean-Joseph Benjamin-Constant and Jean-Paul Laurens.
+He lived in France for the rest of his life, although he would visit the United States.

+Tanner returned to the United States in the summer of 1893.
+Ultimately, Tanner would spend more than a year on this recuperative visit to his native country during which time he painted or finished a number of iconic genre works, including The Thankful Poor and The Bagpipe Lesson, and he engaged in civil-rights work, speaking as a public figure at the 1893 Chicago Exposition and exhibiting The Bagpipe Lesson there.
+He returned to Paris on September 22, 1894.